~ 1950s Collectible Hammer Poll Style Timber Cruiser Hatchet Tomahawk with Original Leather Sheath and Classic Arrowhead Logo ~

 I read on the internet that the Sheldon-Wells Co. of Kinzua, PA made tomahawks in the 1940s and 1950s before the company was flooded out by the Allegheny Reservoir.
 Most of their tomahawks were made with a pointed end opposite the cutting ax blade and used for throwing.

-But this hammer poll style tomahawk / hatchet is far more rare and its like new condition makes it VERY COLLECTIBLE!
+But this hammer poll style tomahawk / hatchet with its original leather sheath is far more rare and its like new condition makes it VERY COLLECTIBLE!